 Traveling is a passion of mine.
-My family has inspired my traveling, as well as the diverse students at the elementary school where I teach.
-I am so intrigued by my current and past students that I have decided to embark on a journey to some of their native countries around the world in order to better understand each of them as individuals and to better my teaching.
-My students have become an inspiration for my traveling and my traveling has become an inspiration for my writing.
+My family has inspired my traveling, as well as the diverse students at the elementary school where I used to teach.
+I was so intrigued by my past students that I decided to embark on a journey to some of their native countries around the world in order to better understand each of them as individuals and to better my teaching.
+My students became an inspiration for my traveling and my traveling has become an inspiration for my writing.

 My objective is to write realistic fiction picture books that teach young readers about different aspects of the world based on my own experiences in the countries I visit.
 I want to transport my readers to unique locations to have experiences like no other, in hopes of inspiring them to "be the change" in the world.

 The smell of freshly baked bread coming through a refugee camp takes a young girl back to happier times in her home country.
 This memory lasts as long as the aroma that quickly evaporates into the heavy, thick air of the camp.
 The young girl is forced to embark on a journey of hardship and displacement, ultimately finding relief at the Baqa’a refugee camp in Jordan with her parents and two brothers.
 While the conditions of the camp are something most would consider substandard, the young girl communicates a strong, powerful message about optimism and family.

 This tale is based on true stories and encounters that I have experienced while traveling throughout Jordan, located in the Middle East.
 My hope is to embed empathy in readers of all ages by sharing this empowering story told from the perspective of a child.

 THE BOY WITH THE RED SHOES